tap349/tap349.github.io/_posts/2017-04-15-raspberry-pi.md

 `uninstall` target is available only if you installed Ruby previously from the same directory - otherwise run `./configure && make && sudo make install` again.

-also when downgrading Ruby version it's necessary to update RubyGems (package manager for Ruby which provides `gem` command):
+also after downgrading Ruby version it might be necessary to update RubyGems (package manager for Ruby which provides `gem` command):

 ```sh